InFORM

 Phase 1: Survey Instrument Design

-Items will be pilot tested and psychometrically evaluated in Spring 2024.
+Items were pilot tested and psychometrically evaluated in Autumn 2024.

 Phase 2: Survey Administration

 The second phase of the project involves participant recruitment and administration of the survey instrument.
 Our goal is to have a diverse sample that is nationally-representative of various affiliations, disciplines, and institutional types in the United States.
 We conducted a power analysis to determine the optimal sample size needed to detect statistical differences in faculty members’ survey responses by institutional religious affiliation (public, private nonsectarian, private sectarian) and geographical region (Northeast, Midwest, South, West).
-We will send surveys to at least 6,000 faculty during this phase to meet our response goals.
+Surveys were distributed to over 14,000 faculty during this phase to meet our response goals.

 Phase 3: Qualitative Data Collection

 The third phase is to identify faculty participants across various RSS affiliations, academic disciplines, and institutional types for follow-up interviews.
 We anticipate selecting 125 faculty members based on a 5x5x5 sample matrix, consisting of the five religious affiliations (i.e., Atheist, Protestant, Catholic, Jewish, Muslim), five disciplines (i.e., arts and humanities, business, STEM, education, and social science), and five institutional types (public, private- Evangelical, private-Protestant, private-non-sectarian, private-Catholic).
-These categories are empirically-based representations of major RSS affiliations, disciplines, and institutional types.
+These categories are empirically-based representations of major RSS affiliations, disciplines, and institutional types, with additional interviewing likely of further underrepresented RSS affiliations.
 The goal of the semi-structured interviews is to allow participants to elaborate on their RSS beliefs and their roles in shaping practices related to research, teaching, and service.

 Phase 4: Dissemination of Findings